Woman Caught On Camera Driving With 2 Kids In Backseat While Appearing To Be Disoriented

 The video posted on Facebook showed the driver slumped over and someone saying: “Crashed into a car right here, knocked out.
 And she has two kids in the backseat.”

 “The babies thing, that was more of the problem.
-If it would have been just the lady, okay.
+If it would have been just the lady, OK.
 But she has kids with her,” Andrew Shifflet said.

-Gina Furnash, who also came out to try and help, said the heat seemed to be on full blast in the car and the kids looked uncomfortable, and one children, an infant, was crying.
+Gina Furnash, who also came out to try to help, said the heat seemed to be on full blast in the car and the kids looked uncomfortable, and one of the children, an infant, was crying.

 “The baby was screaming.
 Wanted the bottle.
 She unlocked her car so we could give the baby the bottle.
 We were trying to help her,” Furnash recalled.